 claustrum examples¶

-Runnable snippets against a local daemon.
-They assume claustrum is on your
+These snippets run against a local daemon.
+They assume that claustrum is on

-the streaming examples use a tiny Node helper that reads for a fixed window; the
+response.
+Thus the streaming examples use a small Node helper that reads for a

 Start a private daemon¶